rcrowther/django-image-lite/README.md

 ## Auto-delete
 ### Overview
 I read somewhere that a long time ago, Django auto-deleted files.
 This probably happened in model fields.
 This behaviour is not true now.
 If objects and fields are deleted, files are left in the host system.
-However, it suits this application, and some of it's intended uses, to auto-delete files when the tracking model is deleted.
+However, it suits this application, and some of it's intended uses, to auto-delete files.

+ImageLite deletes from the 'post-delete' signal.
+That means it will remove the DB record, then attempt file deletion.
+If file-deletion fails, it will leave files orphaned.
+For the purpose of ImageLite, this is seen to be preferable to the alternative, which would block admin forms because file deletion failed.

+### Reforms
+ImageLite treats reforms as cache.
+They can expire, be created, moved and deleted as necessary.
+So, when an image is deleted, ImageLite always attempts to delete the reforms.
+It may not succeed, because if you have rebuilt filters or changed filter settings it will not know where to look.
+But ImageLite will try.
+If it fails, it fails silently.
+ImageLite works from a signal, so will always try, for bulk deletes also.

 #### Auto-delete Image files
-To auto-delete, set the Image model attribute 'auto_delete_files=True'.
+To auto-delete, set the Image model attribute 'auto_delete_upload_file=True'.
 This action is triggered by a signal, so will work for bulk deletes also.
-The code attempts to remove both the original image and reforms.
-Reform removal uses constructed filepaths, so is efficient for what it is, but can not clean orphaned reforms or other unsync issues.
+The code will then attempt to remove both the original image and reforms.

 ## Filters